 A few months ago, I wrote a little review of the book Felt Sew Good.
 I bought it for my 8-year-old for Christmas.
 Since then, she has made dozens of gifts for her friends, starting with the smaller projects and working her way up.
 We have several pretty felt birds decorating our shelves, and many of her friends have received little felt animals and woven heart pouches as she has had time to make them.

 (This post contains affiliate links, which means I make a small commission at no cost to you.
 Thanks!)

 A couple of weeks ago, she decided to tackle one of the bigger projects—a Darling Dollies felt doll.
 It was beautiful when she finished and I’m so impressed with how well she managed on her own.
 I helped with a small bit of stitching around the hair, and I added the face.
 Other than that, she did everything else on her own!

 P.S.
-If you are interested in purchasing this book, I’d appreciate it if you use my affiliate link!
-Felt Sew Good: 30 Simple & Stylish Felt Projects
+If you are interested in purchasing this book, you can find it on Amazon: Felt Sew Good: 30 Simple & Stylish Felt Projects